lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   ``ScalarVariables``, a directional derivative with respect to this variable can be computed.
-  Hence if ``Time`` has ``causality= "independent"``, then the time derivative of the derivative function :math:`f(\cdot)` can be computed.
+  Hence if ``Time`` has ``causality= "independent"``, then the time derivative of the derivative function can be computed.
   Therefore, LBNL sees no reason to add ``Time`` as a state variable.